InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2024-01-16-association.md

   - The Silurians as an earlier version of the Elohim's project, with Adam being an improved version.
   - The Silurians as an effort by the Yahweh to interfere with the Elohim's design.

+- The Covenant of Abraham and its Implications: InnovAnon, Inc. acknowledges the existence of the Covenant of Abraham within the Old Testament scriptures.
+However, recognizing that certain practices, including MGM, are inconsistent with the principles and values of the organization, InnovAnon, Inc. questions the validity of the Covenant of Abraham and its impact on these practices.

+- Reevaluation of Commandments: In light of the Covenant of Abraham's implications, InnovAnon, Inc. asserts that commandments and practices, such as forced abortions, and other regressive practices, should be reviewed and deemed incompatible with the principles and values upheld by the organization.

+- Affirming the Queen of Heaven: InnovAnon, Inc. recognizes the possible erasure of Isha, the Queen of Heaven, within the biblical scriptures.
+The organization encourages further exploration and dialogue to understand the significance and presence of the Queen of Heaven, while highlighting that any attempt to erase or disregard Her is contradictory to the principles and beliefs of InnovAnon, Inc..

 By combining these interpretations, we create a complex narrative that includes a galactic collective, opposing factions, deliberate genetic interventions, the influence of advanced civilizations predating Adam and Eve, and the advent of modern agriculture leading to the spread of civilization.

 It's important to note that these interpretations remain speculative and may not be universally accepted or supported by scholars or religious authorities.
 However, they provide a framework for our proposed narrative and serve as a starting point for further exploration and analysis.